devharshthakur/ht-beatsync/CONTRIBUTING.md

-# 💻 How to Contribute
+# 💻 Contributing to BeatSync

 Hey there!
 Thanks for checking out this project.
 This is my personal learning project where I'm implementing the original [BeatSync](https://github.com/freeman-jiang/beatsync) project.
 While I'm working on this independently, I'd love your help and contributions if you're interested!